Introduction

 1. AI and Machine Learning

 Artificial Intelligence (AI) and Machine Learning (ML) have emerged as powerful tools in the tax accountant's arsenal.
-In fact, the market size of Artificial Intelligence in Accounting is anticipated to experience substantial growth, increasing from USD 1.17 billion in 2023 to reach USD 4.96 billion by 2028, reflecting a robust Compound Annual Growth Rate (CAGR) of 33.50% over the forecast period from 2023 to 2028, according to Mordor Intelligence.
+The market size of Artificial Intelligence in Accounting is anticipated to experience substantial growth, increasing from USD 1.17 billion in 2023 to reach USD 4.96 billion by 2028, reflecting a robust Compound Annual Growth Rate (CAGR) of 33.50% over the forecast period from 2023 to 2028, according to Mordor Intelligence.
 AI and ML enable automated data analysis, freeing up accountants from routine tasks and allowing them to focus on more strategic aspects of tax accounting.
 These technologies can process vast datasets at speeds impossible for humans, identifying patterns, anomalies, and potential areas for tax optimisation.

 Moreover, machine learning algorithms can provide predictive insights into future tax trends.
 By analysing historical data and considering external factors, AI systems can help tax accountants anticipate changes in tax regulations or identify potential areas of risk and opportunity.
 This predictive capability enhances the proactive nature of tax planning, allowing organisations to stay ahead of the curve in a dynamic regulatory environment.